Michael Goldman is an award-winning, veteran journalist and author who writes books and specializes in covering feature

 Michael’s podcast interviews with leading filmmakers can be found across the Internet, and he also authors the monthly SMPTE Newswatch newsletter.
-Currently, Michael is finishing up co-authoring a textbook for film students for publisher Bedford/St. Martin’s (Macmillan), which is slated to be published in 2015 as the definitive introductory college textbook on contemporary filmmaking.
+Recently, Michael finished co-authoring a textbook for film students called Filmmaking in Action for publisher Bedford/St. Martin’s (Macmillan), which is slated to be published in 2015 as the definitive introductory college textbook on contemporary filmmaking.

 Michael lives in Los Angeles with his wife Bari, where he spends his spare time trying to catch up to their two sons, Jake and Nathan.